Labor Day. The history is a little more interesting than just picnics and hot dogs.

 - Environmental restrictions;

-- Crony capitalism, globalist capitalism, vulture capitalism, and big tech monopolies, where career politicians provide subsidies, contracts, and relaxed regulations for companies supporting their political agendas and reelection campaigns; but companies not supporting them are put at a disadvantage, some being faced with the choice of either going out of business or going out of the country.
+- Crony capitalism, globalist capitalism, vulture capitalism, and big tech monopolies, where career politicians provide subsidies, contracts, and relax regulations for companies supporting their political agendas and reelection campaigns; but deny those benefits and even weaponizing government against companies not supporting them.

 "Squeeze the sponge and the water goes out" - as manufacturing costs in America rose, manufacturers moved with their jobs to other countries.